 Curry leaves a sprig

-In a pan, heat 1 tsp of oil and fry urad dal and dry red chilies till dal turns golden.
+In a pan, heat 1 teaspoon of oil and fry urad dal and dry red chilies till dal turns golden.

-Heat 1 tsp of oil in the same pan and add spring onions and green chilies.
+Heat 1 teaspoon of oil in the same pan and add spring onions and green chilies.

 Fry till wilted slightly.